Thai Yellow Chicken Curry with Peas and Potatoes

 ½ tbsp. cornstarch mixed with an equal amount of water

-½ cup rinsed and air-dried Thai basil leaves, loosely packed*
+½ cup rinsed and dried Thai basil leaves, loosely packed*

 1 to 2 tbsp. fresh lime juice